open-telemetry/opentelemetry.io/content/en/blog/2023/histograms-vs-summaries/index.md

 strengths and limitations of the available tools so you can make informed decisions.

-# Bonus round: native histograms
+# Bonus round: native/exponential histograms

-I'm planning a longer post on this so I'll keep this short, but many of the key disadvantages of histograms are mitigated by native histograms, called exponential histograms in OpenTelemetry.
-Available in Prometheus as an experimental feature since v2.40.0, and stable in the OpenTelemetry specification as of v1.17.0, native histograms enable very efficient data collection and transmission, fewer, and a constant number of, timeseries created per histogram, and very low relative error rates.
-They achieve these and other benefits by defining buckets automatically according to a scale factor and resizing intelligently as needed.
-If you're not happy with the state of your current histograms and summaries, I encourage you to give native histograms a try.
+I'm planning a longer post on this so I'll keep this short, but many of the key disadvantages of histograms are mitigated by exponential histograms, called native histograms in Prometheus.
+They are available in Prometheus as an experimental feature since v2.40.0, and stable in the OpenTelemetry specification as of v1.17.0.
+Exponential histograms come with several
+advantages:

+- Very efficient data collection and transmission
+- A constant number of timeseries created (and fewer of them) per histogram
+- Very low relative error rates
+- Automatic bucket boundaries, making them simpler to configure and use

+These advantages are accomplished by defining bucket boundaries according to a scale factor, intelligently resizing buckets as your distribution evolves, instead of the traditional method of defining explicit buckets.
+If you're not happy with the state of your current histograms and summaries, I encourage you to give exponential histograms a try.
 As of this writing there are no official Prometheus docs on native histograms, but if you stay tuned I plan to add a thorough explanation of them in the coming days.

 Until then, here are some talks I found helpful: